-Only a Consumer Debt Relief Attorney Can Help You With Total & Lasting Debt Elimination!
+Only a Consumer National Debt Relief Attorney Can Help You With Total & Lasting Debt Elimination!
 This applies to most forms of debt, including but not limited to Merchant Cash Advance Loans, Payday Loans, Hard Money Loans, IRS Tax Debt, Medical Bills, Credit Card Debt and in certain instances even Student Loan Debt.

 As an attorney licensed & practicing in Florida, New York and New Jersey, with a focus on Total Consumer Debt Relief, I am receiving more and more clients, who were once signed into an alleged debt settlement program, hired a non-attorney to address their debt or had already paid exorbitant amounts of money to such companies, and yet, their debt was NOT settled.
 Many of these practitioners fail to inform the debtor of their limitations, instead often taking loads of upfront money a violation of FTC and State Law, while not performing any service.
 I have also encountered many companies that promise to eliminate all debt.